 Mind your manners.

-This site is not your a place for rants, personal attacks and nastiness.
-Poor behavior, name-calling and profanity will result in you being banned from the site.
-Any comments accusing someone of doing something illegal will be removed unless the accusation has been proven.
+Planet Princeton is not a place for rants, personal attacks, and nastiness.
+Let’s promote civility.
+We can disagree in a respectful manner.
+Poor behavior, personal attacks, name-calling and profanity will result in you being banned from the site.
+Any comments accusing someone of doing something illegal or making an inappropriate personal attack will be removed unless the accusation has been proven.
 The comments section is not a forum for slander.

 Point out mistakes gracefully.

-We love to know we’ve gotten something wrong – a typo, an errant semi-colon, a misspelling – and we appreciate your help in pointing out errors.
+We appreciate knowing we’ve gotten something wrong so we can fix it– a typo, an errant semi-colon, a misspelling for example – and we appreciate your help in pointing out errors.
 But there’s a right way to do it.
-Either leave a comment like “heads up – typo” or “FYI – incorrect information”, or send an email to firstname.lastname@example.org pointing out a mistake.
+Either leave a comment like “heads up – typo” or “FYI – incorrect information”, or send an email to email@example.com pointing out a mistake.
 If you don’t like a particular story, ignore it.
-Every post might not be for you but might interest someone else.
+Every post might not be for you, but it might interest someone else.

 Don’t hide behind anonymity.

+Be civil.
 We don’t agree on everything, and sometimes people say dumb things.
-You can voice your opinion and disagree with someone without insulting the person.
+You can voice your opinion and disagree with someone without insulting the person and making it personal.

-Planet Princeton will delete comments that use bad language, comments editors consider racist, comments that are harmful to others (example is comments insensitive to others who are experiencing tragedy), and spam comments with links.
+Planet Princeton will delete comments that incite violence, that use bad language, that editors consider racist, or that are harmful to others (an example is comments insensitive to others who are experiencing tragedy), and spam comments with links.
+Our commenting system holds comments for moderation before they are posted to avoid spam and the posting of inappropriate comments.

 Use one screen name only.